 2. Mathematical formulation

-In this Section we introduce the triple decomposition and recall briefly the standard AGKE, before presenting the new φ AGKE, whose detailed derivation is reported in Appendix A.
+In this section we introduce the triple decomposition and recall briefly the standard AGKE, before presenting the new φ AGKE, the detailed derivation of which is reported in Appendix A.

 2.1.
 Triple decomposition of the velocity field